379th Air Expeditionary Wing: World War II

 The Group received another DUC for flying without fighter protection into central Germany to attack vital aircraft factories on 11 January 1944.
 On several occasions the Group attacked interdictory targets and operated in support of ground forces.
 It bombed V-weapon sites, airfields, radar stations and other installations before the Normandy invasion in June 1944, bombed defended positions just ahead of the Allied landings on 6 June and struck airfields, rail choke points, and gun emplacements during the campaign that followed.

 During the Battle of France, the Group bombed enemy positions to assist ground troops at St Lo during the breakthrough, 24–25 July 1944, attacked German communications and fortifications during the Battle of the Bulge, December 1944 – January 1945, and bombed bridges and viaducts in France and Germany to aid the Allied assault across the Rhine, February–March 1945.

 The combat record of the 379th was the most successful of all the Eighth Air Force heavy bomber groups.
 It held records as far as bomb tonnage dropped – 26,459 tons – more than any other unit including those operational before the 379th arrived in the UK.
 It also exceeded all other UK Bomb Groups in the total number of missions flown, carrying out 330 between May 1943 and 15 May 1945.
-One B-17G, "Ol Gappy", itself completed 157 missions, probably more than any other Eighth Air Force bomber.
+One B-17G, Ol Gappy, completed 157 missions, probably more than any other Eighth Air Force bomber.

 Scheduled to transport US troops from Europe to Casablanca.
 The unit moved to Casablanca in early June with the last aircraft flown back to the States and the Group inactivated as Casablanca on 25 July 1945.